id110067/StockMarket101/README.md

           *   create his/her account with “name”, then an account will be created by assigning a "Personal account number”

                                                            (or)

+             *   The "Personal account number" is set to 1000 at first.
+So whenever a new user creates an account, the "Personal account number" is incremented by                  1(i.e., 1001, 1002..etc)

           *   login into an existing account with “name” and “Personal account number” as input \

     *   After creating/logging into his/her account, the user will be redirected to the main menu consisting of 9 different options.